Last updated: 28-Feb-2026

 Before you switch

 Q1) I run Fusion today on my Intel Mac.
-Can I run it on my new Apple Silicon Mac?
+Can I run it on my new M-series Mac?

-Q2) Can I move the virtual machines created on my Intel Mac with Fusion and run them on an Apple Silicon Mac?
+Q2) Can I move the virtual machines created on my Intel Mac with Fusion and run them on an M-series Mac?

 Virtualization requires the processor instruction sets to be the same between "host" and the VM.
-The Apple Silicon CPUs are not Intel chips, and will not run VMs built on Intel Macs. .
-The "laws of unintended consequences" strike again for users that expect their virtual machines to "just run" on the new Mac hardware..
+The Apple Silicon CPUs found in M-series Macs are not Intel chips, and will not run VMs built on Intel Macs.
+There are no "tweaks" or "patches" that will allow it.

 Q3) Can my existing virtual machines can run under Rosetta?

-Rosetta 2 is designed to translate, not emulate a subset of Intel CPU instructions so that applications compiled for Intel Macs can run on Apple Silicon Macs.
+No. Rosetta 2 is designed to translate a subset of Intel CPU instructions, so that applications compiled for Intel Macs can run on Apple Silicon Macs.

-However, Rosetta 2 does not provide translation or emulation of all of the Intel CPU features that would be required by a virtualization solution like Fusion to run Intel operating systems.
+However, Rosetta 2 does not support of all of the Intel CPU features that would be required by a virtualization solution like Fusion to run Intel operating systems.
 Apple specifically notes in their developer documentation that Intel virtualization software is not supported by Rosetta.
-Parallels is no different in this regard.

 Q4) Can I run Linux virtual machines on my Apple Silicon Mac?